 This is a dessert we often share, each of us coveting the bits of bitter-sweet caramel crunch, competing for the last scoop of sweet custard.
 Enjoying each creamy mouthful; the cool custard, the hot caramel the contrast, the sexy smoothness.

-This is the base for our Valentine’s Day dessert feature, a beautiful classic, which we’re featuring with a bit of a twist; but first we give you the basic recipe for Crème Brûlée, with a couple of tips from Chef B to ensure perfection.
+This is the base for our Valentine’s Day dessert feature, a classic recipe with a bit of a twist; but first, we give you the basic Crème Brûlée recipe, with a couple of tips from the Chef in my life to ensure perfection.

 First, start with real cream, the 35% stuff don’t try to skinny-up this recipe by using half and half, it contains too much water and that will make your custard break.
-Go full fat, then add a great quality vanilla; either a vanilla bean or a real vanilla bean paste.
+Go full fat, then add good quality vanilla; either a vanilla bean or a real vanilla bean paste.

 You want to SEE the gains of vanilla, it should tint the cream to a hue of soft beige, speckled with dark, rich vanilla bean.

 Next, cream the egg yokes with sugar, lightly whisking until it is a creamy, buttery yellow, then set the whisk aside.

 Bubbles are the mortal enemy of Crème Brûlée, as you add the warm cream to the cold egg mixture, don’t whisk.
 Instead gently stir with a spatula or wooden spoon as you combine the custard to a smooth, even texture